 Ottawa Senators 1.625

-To find your payout you simply multiply your bet by the decimal odds.
-So if I bet $100 on the Rangers I can expect a $240 payout ($100 x 2.40).
-You can then subtract your bet to find your winnings ($240 – $100 = $140 winnings).
+To find your total payout you simply multiply your wager by the decimal number.
+A $100 bet on the Rangers at 2.40 would return a total payout of $240 ($100 x 2.40).
+To find your profit you subtract the stake, so $240 – $100 = $140 in winnings.
+That matches the +140 American odds from the example above.

 Fractional Odds